cheap green energy

 Even when you switch to a green tariff – one that promises 100% renewable electricity, or some renewable gas – the energy flowing into your home doesn't change.
 That's because we get it from the nationwide network that's fed from multiple sources.

-When you go for a green tariff, your supplier will buy enough renewable energy to cover what you use to fund future production, or it invests in schemes to offset carbon emissions produced from the energy you use, such as planting trees.
+With green tariffs, your supplier will generally buy enough renewable energy to cover what you use to fund future production, or it invests in schemes to offset carbon emissions produced from the energy you use, such as planting trees.

 There are concerns some suppliers 'greenwash' their tariffs